 - The surviving spouses of veterans or service members who died while on active duty as members of the U.S. Armed Forces or reserve units

 A Military Certification Fee Waiver is valid for up to five years.

 AmeriCorps offers a variety of service opportunities to earn money for education.
 Members can mentor and tutor kids, rebuild a community after disaster, help veterans or work with local communities to alleviate poverty.

 The Segal AmeriCorps Education Award is a post-service benefit earned by anyone who completes an approved term of national service in one of the AmeriCorps programs.
 You can use the award to pay for educational expenses at eligible post-secondary institutions, including many technical schools and G.I.
 Bill-approved programs.
-You can also use the award to repay qualified students loans.
+You can also use the award to repay qualified student loans.
 The amount awarded is equal to the current maximum for the Pell Grant.